anseromar/simple-shell-c-/README.md

 # simple-shell-c-

-a simple implementation of a shell in C
+A simple implementation of a shell in C